Cybergroup-Research/ignite-docs/docs/deploy-to-azure/how-to-deploy-in-azure.md

 - **App_Service_Plan_SKU:** Select the suitable Azure plan.
 For more information about Azure plan visit <u><a href="https://azure.microsoft.com/en-us/pricing/details/app-service/linux/" target="_blank">Azure Pricing Plans</a></u>

 - **Web_App_Name:** Create a unique and suitable web application name.
-Your deployed application will be running with your web app name. for example if Web_App_name is "myDemo" then application will be hosted in url
+Your deployed application will be running with your web app name. for example, if Web_App_name is "myDemo" then application will be hosted in URL
     > **[https://myDemo.azurewebsites.net/](#)**

 - **ENV_DATABASE_URL:** Ignite Application's Database URL